tooleks/php-avg-color-picker/README.md

 $imageAvgHexColor = (new AvgColorPicker)->getImageAvgHexByPath('/absolute/path/to/the/image.(jpg|jpeg|png|gif)');

-// The `$imageAvgHexColor` variable contains the average color of the given image in HEX format (#fffff).
+// The `$imageAvgHexColor` variable contains the average color of the given image in HEX format (string)"#fffff".
 ```

 You can use the calculated value to show the average image color in its container before the image is loaded.